optimalbrew/consumerFinance/README.md

 On average, just about everyone!
 Most loans -- that are repaid -- are paid off much before the maturity date.

-Some data from a peer to peer lending site (Lending Club).
-Starting with the average loan amount by credit grade (the following are for loans that were actually repaid).
+A summary of the average loan amount by credit grade (the following are for loans that were actually repaid).

     >>>df.filter(df.term2==60).filter(df.loan_status==0).groupBy(df.grade).agg(F.mean(df.loan_amnt)).sort(df.grade).show()